jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 !!!
 NOTE
     All critical errors, regular boot not possible

-### `WLAN.ini empty or not readable`
+### `wlan.ini empty or not readable`
-The WLAN.INI file is present but content is either not readable or no content present.
-Please check for further errors in terms of SD card readability or content of WLAN.INI which is located in /sdcard (most top folder od SD card)
+The `wlan.ini` file is present but content is either not readable or no content present.
+Please check for further errors in terms of SD card readability or content of `wlan.ini` which is located in /sdcard (most top folder od SD card)

 ### `SSID or password empty`
 The mandatory parameters SSID (name of WIFI network) and / or password is empty.
-Please configure those parameters in WLAN.INI and try again.
+Please configure those parameters in `wlan.ini` and try again.

 ### `WIFI init error (details console)`
 A general WIFI initialization error occured.
 Please check serial console output or logfile from sd card (using another device to retrieve logfile /sdcard/log/message/)